ashmchiu/cs184-final-proj-writeup/proposal.md

 ### Expected Goals
 As a baseline, we should be able to render honey so that it flows and appears similar to honey in real life.
 In addition, it should be able to come in contact with other objects and flow similar to how it would in real life.
-- **Rendering realistic honey**: Generating the geometry of honey volume, adding material shading, adding ray tracing/global illumination, adding point mass simulation
+- **Rendering realistic honey**: Generating the geometry of honey volume, adding material shading, adding ray tracing/global illumination, adding point mass simulation, making the honey transparent.
-- **Dripping honey onto cloth**: Collision with cloth material, honey pools onto the cloth
+- **Dripping honey onto cloth**: Collision with cloth material, honey pools onto the cloth.
+We want to mimic the video shown [here](#hopeful-outputs), where we can see the honey falling onto the cloth, and then partially leaving a residue when it slips off.
-- **Dripping honey onto a sphere**: Collision with sphere
+- **Dripping honey onto a sphere**: Collision with sphere, honey drips off the sphere like shown in the image [here](#hopeful-outputs).
+This demonstrates the viscosity of honey even better than the cloth as the honey slips down the sphere, pooling at the bottom, before dripping off.

 ### Stretch Goals
 We do have some stretch goals as well, if we have the time!
-- **Add residue from honey** to cloth and sphere
+- **Add residue from honey** to cloth and sphere.
+Of the stretch goals, we believe this is the most important to make the simulations as realistic as possible (since honey is a substance that is known to be sticky).
 - **Drip honey onto additional surfaces**.
 This will be a little difficult because none of us have used Unity/Blender before, so we'll need to research models for a lot of the materials that we're using to make the simulation look realistic.
 However, if we have the time, we think this could be fun!
-   - Bread: Honey may be partially absorbed by the bread
+   - Bread: Honey may be partially absorbed by the bread.
+This is a more realistic interaction of honey, which is pretty tasty on bread!
-   - Wood: Honey might seep into the pores of wood surfaces, and leave a light stain
+   - Wood: Honey might seep into the pores of wood surfaces, and leave a light stain.
+Wood staining is definitely a stretch goal because we'd have to interpolate between the grain of the wood and the color of our honey.
-   - Foam: Honey could partially absorb into the foam material, and leave a sticky residue
+   - Foam: Honey could partially absorb into the foam material, and leave a sticky residue.
+We find it to be interesting to interact with foam because foam is porous and honey could seep into the foam.
    - Glass: Honey will stick to glass and if it’s at an angle, honey will slowly fall in the direction of steepest descent.
 In this scenario, honey will also leave a trail behind.
+Glass would be difficult but cool because it could potentially refract and displace the honey at specific angles.
-   - Ceramic: Honey may adhere to the surface and spread out slightly
+   - Ceramic: Honey may adhere to the surface and spread out slightly.
    - Fishnet/Wireframe: Honey may drip through the holes of the fishnet, while leaving some stains on the surface.
+This we think will be particularly difficult considering that we've never modeled porous materials before.
-- **Model honey crystallization** over time, and its interactions with different materials
+- **Model honey crystallization** over time, and its interactions with different materials.

 ## Schedule
-- **Week 0: (3/31-4/6)**: Get familiar with relevant research papers/videos, as well as computing frameworks involved
+- **Week 0 (3/31-4/6)**: Get familiar with relevant research papers/videos, as well as computing frameworks involved.
 - **Week 1 (4/7-4/13)**: Render realistic honey.
 Start to figure out the consistency, texture, and how honey interacts with light and falls.
-Start to implement the particle system for the honey, taking into account friction, volume, and viscosity
+Start to implement the particle system for the honey, taking into account friction, volume, and viscosity.
 - **Week 2 (4/14-4/20)**: Finish rendering realistic honey.
-Render Cloth and sphere surfaces, as well as create the adhesion matrix and model
+Render cloth and sphere surfaces, as well as create the adhesion matrix and model.
 - **Week 3 (4/21-4/28)**: Dripping honey onto surfaces, by applying techniques such as tweaking the adhesion matrix and raising the force to be higher than gravitational force.
 - **Week 4 (4/28 - 5/4)**: Attempt stretch goals (maybe learn about Unity/Blender), and prepare/practice for the final presentation.